9 FAM 603.2

 (vii) (U) Any images of such records maintained by electronic means.

 (b) (U) "Necessary and Appropriate" Release: The chief or deputy chief of the Consular Section has authority to make a determination that the types of documents listed in (a)(1)-(7) immediately above are “other records covered by this section related to information in the database” and disclose these records, without seeking an AO, where a written reciprocal arrangement or agreement is in place, as set out in subparagraphs c(2)(a) and c(2)(b) below.
-In all other cases, CA/VO/L/R will determine, pursuant to an AO request, whether it is "necessary and appropriate" to release "related records."
+In all other cases, CA/VO/I will determine whether it is "necessary and appropriate" to release "related records."

 9 FAM 603.2-7(C)(2) Unavailable